candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 :Filter out already compliant products;

-:Sequentially select best subscription[note1] from those available until all products are covered or all subscriptions are exhausted;
+:Sequentially select best subscription[note1] from those available until all products, roles and addons are covered, or all subscriptions are exhausted;
 note right: [note1] or group of subscriptions

 stop